valgur/xtr/docs-src/guide.rst

 --------

-The XTR API contains two classes; :cpp:class:`xtr::logger` and :cpp:class:`xtr::sink`.
-Sinks each contain a queue [#queue]_, and pass log messages to the associated logger via these queues.
-Each logger has a background consumer thread which reads from the sinks that were created from the logger.
+The XTR API contains two classes; :cpp:class:`xtr::logger` and :cpp:class:`xtr::source`.
+Sources each contain a queue [#queue]_, and pass log messages to the associated logger via these queues.
+Each logger has a background consumer thread which reads from the sources that were created from the logger.
 The background thread then formats the log message and either writes it to disk or passes it to a custom back-end if one is in use.